teaminmedias-pluswerk/ke_search/Documentation/Configuration/Sorting.rst

 * Register your sorting fields by hook „registerAdditionalFields“, so that they are written to the database.
 * Write your own indexer or extend an existing one that fills your new field during the indexing process.

+Note: If you add an "additional field" to the index **every** indexer must set this field.
+So make sure you use the provided hooks for every indexer you use.

 You can find an example in the extension ke_search_hooks: https://github.com/teaminmedias-pluswerk/ke_search_hooks

 .. code-block:: none